Salim Kumar: Film career

 Alongside Jayasurya, Salim Kumar's other famous role is Dance Master Vikram in the movie Chathikkatha Chandu (2004).
-One of the other popular character played by Salim Kumar came out in the 2007 Mammootty movie Mayavi.
+One of the other popular characters played by Salim Kumar came out in the 2007 Mammootty movie Mayavi (2007).
 His character called Kannan Srank/Ashan has been widely used in Malayalam memes.

-Salim Kumar's potential to do the character roles were revealed in 2004, after receiving critical acclaim for his role in the Kamal movie Perumazhakkalam.
+His potential to do the character roles was revealed in 2004, after receiving critical acclaim for his role in the Kamal movie Perumazhakkalam.
 Though slightly comedic, the role was realistic, allowing him to display different acting skills.
 His role as the father in Achanurangatha Veedu (2005), directed by Lal Jose, was a major break in his acting career, when he was able to shrug off the usual idiot-fool-illiterate comedic roles for which he seemed destined.
 The role won him the Kerala State Film Awards for Second Best Actor.
 He was then declared the winner of the National Award for Best Actor for his performance in Adaminte Makan Abu in 2010.

 Some of his other popular roles were Raajakkannu in Thommanum Makkalum, Umakandan in Pandippada, Chidhambaram in Hallo, Naranimangalam Narayanan in Romeo, Inspector Shyamalan in Annan Thampi and Maakri Gopalan in Chattambinaadu.

-Salim Kumar appeared in a hip-hop number in Vineeth Srinivasan's album "Coffee @ MG Road - Palavattam" (2008).
+Kumar appeared in a hip-hop number in Vineeth Srinivasan's album "Coffee @ MG Road - Palavattam" (2008).
 It was an instant hit and developed a cult following.

-Salim Kumar later ventured into direction, directing documentaries and feature-length dramas that were well received by critics.
+He later ventured into direction, directing documentaries and feature-length dramas that were well received by critics.
 Karutha Joothan (2017), which is written and directed by Salim Kumar won the award for the Best Story at the 47th Kerala State Film Awards.
 His next directorial effort was Daivame Kaithozham K. Kumar Akanam (2018), starring Jayaram in the lead role.

 Personal life

-Kumar lives in North Paravur-Ernakulam District, in a house called "Laughing Villa".
-He and his wife Sunitha have two sons, Chandu and Aaromal.
-He is a member of Indian National Congress in Kerala.
+Kumar lived in North Paravur, Ernakulam district, in a house called "Laughing Villa".
+He and his wife Sunitha have two sons, Chandu Salim Kumar and Aaromal.
+He was a member and staunch supporter of the Indian National Congress in Kerala.
 He has written a memoir called Ishwara Vazhakkillello.

-He conducts a mimicry troupe, Cochin Stallions, which introduced cine-serial actor Ramesh Pisharody and many other talents.
-His son Chandu acted in the film Manjummel Boys.
+He conducted a mimicry troupe, Cochin Stallions, which introduced cine-serial actor Ramesh Pisharody and many other talents.
+His son Chandu is an actor who has appeared in films such as Manjummel Boys (2024).